From 1 July 2017, the off-the-plan concession has changed and become the principal place of residence off-the-plan concession (PPR OTP concession).

 The PPP OTP concession is limited to buyers purchasing an off-the-plan property to occupy as their home (principal place of residence) with a dutiable value under a certain threshold.

-Here are the answers to some frequently asked questions about the proposed changes to the off-the-plan duty concession.
+Here are the answers to some frequently asked questions about the changes to the off-the-plan duty concession.

 Example 1 - An off-the-plan apartment

 Paige buys an apartment off-the-plan as her future home.
 The contract price is $620,000 before any construction has started .
 The vendor advises Paige that after signing the contract, $465,000 of her contract price will be spent on constructing her apartment.

 This means that after applying the off-the-plan concession, the dutiable value of Paige’s apartment is $155,000 ($620,000 - $465,000).

 If some building work has begun at the time of contract, the dutiable value will generally reflect the value of the land and construction work completed at the time of contract.